jfh3/PYFIT-FF/README.md

 # PYFIT-FF
 - Authors: James Hickman (NIST) and Adam Robinson (GMU)
 + Description:
-	- This code uses pytorch to train a Neural network to reproduce a single component system's potential energy surface for use in classical molecular dynamics simulations by approximating energies obtained from density functional theory (DFT) calculations
+	- This code uses pytorch to train a Neural network interatomic potential to reproduce a single component system's potential energy surface for use in classical molecular dynamics simulations by approximating energies obtained from density functional theory (DFT) calculations

 # Installation